 What to do if you if you have suffered from birth trauma

-If you are suffering from birth trauma, the most important step is to get the appropriate treatment for you or your child.
-You may need to seek professional treatment or advice from your GP or a specialist such as; a gynaecologist; fertility specialist; urologist; psychologist; pelvic health physiotherapist; or paediatrician, to name a few.
+- Seek professional treatment: If you are suffering from birth trauma, the most important step is to get the appropriate treatment for you or your child.
+You may need to seek professional treatment or advice from your GP or a specialist such as; a gynaecologist; fertility specialist; urologist; psychologist; pelvic health physiotherapist; or paediatrician.

 The Australasian Birth Trauma Association (ABTA) provides resources on their website to assist those suffering from birth trauma to understand what they are going through.
 The ABTA also lists a variety support options, including peer and group support services, mental health support services and treatment, and services specific to partners and family.